 North Cornwall · PL27

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Polzeath, that work is shaped by the place itself — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward 1930s coastal villas and 1960s bungalows above the beach.
+A PL27 site visit comes before a Polzeath sketch, every time — Polzeath is the surfing village above one of north Cornwall's biggest sandy beaches, AONB-designated, with a holiday-let-heavy housing stock and increasing replacement-dwelling activity, with a building stock that leans toward modern coastal architect builds and 1960s bungalows above the beach.

 - Cornwall AONB